vanttec/vanttec_documentation/source/vsd/vsd_git.rst

 Branch naming (based on GitFlow)
 --------------------------------

-Note: Please use descriptive names about the project you are working on and the purpose of the branch.

 * main/master - the main branch for the project, this branch tracks release code only.
 * release_v_#_# - used to develop software for extended periods of time (one semester/year), which is to be merged to main once development is completed.
     * Considerable large changes such as the adoption of a new ROS version, large package changes, or a completely new or majorly improved phisically tested vehicle feature, should change the first digit (as in version 1.0 to version 2.0)